xuancong84/OpenHomeKaraoke/README.md

 - Support renaming and deletion of downloaded files
 - Queue management, support dragging of a song to any position in the queue
 - Key Change / Pitch shifting
+- Volume normalization (all songs will sound equally loud)
 - Lock down features with admin mode
 - Seek to play position (you can practice singing a specific sentence over and over again)
 - Audio delay adjustment (YouTube MTVs often have synchronized lyrics, this makes singing difficult as there is not enough time to look at the lyrics)